-When the Student Teacher needs to improve, suggestions for doing so should be given in specific, written terms.
+When the Student Teacher needs to improve, suggestions for doing so should be given in specific terms.
 Such suggestions should be discussed and made in writing, and copies retained by both the Student Teacher and the Cooperating Teacher.

-6. Review LEON LEADS Teacher Evaluation Framework and Rubrics
+6. Review Leon LEADS Teacher Evaluation Framework and Rubrics

 To increase reliability of evaluations, definitions should be mutually reviewed early and regularly during the experience.
-The Cooperating Teacher and Student Teacher should reach understanding on their interpretations (see Appendix D).
+The Cooperating Teacher and Student Teacher should reach understanding on their interpretations.